johnnl15/EE282/FinalProject.md

 ### Method:

-Barcodes, genes, and matrices of single cell sequencing reads were downloaded and run through the Seurat pipeline following the Satija lab’s guided clustering tutorial.
+Barcodes, genes, and matrices of single cell sequencing reads were downloaded and run through the Seurat pipeline following the Satija lab’s guided clustering tutorial (Please see the _Final Proj Assembly MAPQ MTXBarGene.sh_ file).
 In brief, data was filtered based on feature outliers which could indicate reads coming from less than a cell or doublets.
 Additionally, cells with greater than five percent of mitochondria genes were removed since it could indicate apoptotic processes (See **Figure1.png**).
 Data was normalized, scaled, and dimensionally reduced for 2D plotting.
 Vinplots of particular metabolic genes were conducted.
 I plotted RNA counts, feature counts, and mitochondrial percentage.
 Then, violin plots were made to visualize differential gene expression of metabolically related genes (*Eno3*, *Pgam2*, *Cox7a1*, and *Fabp3*) for all the samples.

 ### Results: